funwithbrains/funwithbrains.github.io/_mafia/setups/vampires.md

 >
 > * Mandatory Observation: Tonight, you must follow a target player chosen for you by the Guard Captain.
 You will see who your target's targets are, if any, but you will not learn what actions they performed. *(This does not interfere with any actions you take using your original role.)*

-> ##### The Watcher (1)
+> ##### The Watcher
 >
 > * Desperate Search: Once per night, you may investigate one target player.
 You will receive results in the form of "The Chosen One"/"Not The Chosen One".
-If your target is The Chosen One, they will learn that you contacted them, and they will become The Slayer. *(The Slayer will still be The Chosen One, retaining each ability from that role.)*
+If your target is The Chosen One, they will learn that you contacted them, and they will become The Slayer in addition to their current role. *(The Slayer will still be The Chosen One, retaining each ability from that role.)*
 > * Paranoia Vulnerability: Be careful!
 If the Overzealous Paladin protects you, they will make you temporarily paranoid, and your Desperate Search for that night will result in "Not The Chosen One" no matter what!
 > * Secret Meeting: You have private communication with The Slayer.

-> ##### The Slayer (0 at start)
+> ##### The Slayer (none at start)
 >
 > You have always been The Chosen One.
 You have all the benefits of The Chosen One, and you can also slay vampires.
 >
-> * Slay Vampire: Once per night, you may kill one target player.
-But be careful!
-If your target is not a Vampire, you are overcome by grief and will die as if you were lynched — just what the Death Cult wants!
+> * Slay: Once per night, you may kill one target player.
+It will be obvious that the death was caused by the Slayer.
 > * Secret Meeting: You have private communication with The Watcher.

 ----